jarvisonline/Amazon_Clone/README.md

-Amazon Clone Homepage
+# Amazon Clone Homepage

 🚀 Welcome to my Amazon Clone Homepage!
 This project is a simplified version of the Amazon homepage, created using HTML, CSS, JavaScript, and Font Awesome for icons.
 It is deployed using Render.

-Features
+## Features

-📦 Product Display: The homepage showcases various products with their images, titles, and prices.
+📦 **Product Display**: The homepage showcases various products with their images, titles, and prices.

-🔍 Search Bar: Users can search for products using the search bar.
+🔍 **Search Bar**: Users can search for products using the search bar.

-🔒 User Authentication: Authentication functionality ensures security by allowing users to sign in and sign up.
+🔒 **User Authentication**: Authentication functionality ensures security by allowing users to sign in and sign up.

-🛒 Add to Cart: Users can add products to their cart for later purchase.
+🛒 **Add to Cart**: Users can add products to their cart for later purchase.

-Technologies Used
+## Technologies Used

-🖥 HTML: Used for structuring the webpage content.
+🖥 **HTML**: Used for structuring the webpage content.

-🎨 CSS: Employed for styling and layout of the webpage.
+🎨 **CSS**: Employed for styling and layout of the webpage.

-💻 JavaScript: Implemented for dynamic functionalities and interactions.
+💻 **JavaScript**: Implemented for dynamic functionalities and interactions.

-🔍 Font Awesome: Utilized for icons to enhance the user interface.
+🔍 **Font Awesome**: Utilized for icons to enhance the user interface.

-Deployment
+## Deployment

 This project is deployed using Render.
-You can access the live version here.
+You can access the live version [here](#).

-Usage
+## Usage

 To run this project locally, follow these steps:

-Clone the repository:
-bash
-Copy code
-git clone <repository-url>
+1. Clone the repository:git clone <repository-url>
-Navigate to the project directory: bash
-Copy code
-cd amazon-clone-homepage
-Open the index.html file in your web browser.
+2. Open the `index.html` file in your web browser.

-Contributing
+## Contributing

 Contributions are welcome!
 Feel free to open an issue or submit a pull request.

-License
+## License

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](LICENSE).